 Lands’ End began back in 1963 in Chicago – Gary Comer was a copywriter who had a passion for sailing.
-After working for a decade in advertising he felt the need to explore, and travelled Europe for a year.
-Upon returning to Chicago he spotted a gap in the market for supplying sailing gear; hardware, duffle bags, rainsuits and a few items of clothing.
-Over time he began to sell more and more clothing until eventually clothing out-sold the sailing equipment, and so Land’s End was born.
-Gary named the company Lands’ End, not after the famous landmark as some would have you believe but in Gary’s words . . .
+After working for a decade in advertising, he felt the need to explore and travel Europe for a year.
+Upon returning to Chicago, he spotted a gap in the market for supplying sailing gear; hardware, duffle bags, rain suits and a few items of clothing.
+Over time he began to sell more and more clothing until, eventually, clothing out-sold the sailing equipment, and so Land’s End was born.
+Gary named the company Lands’ End, not after the famous landmark as some would have you believe, but in Gary’s words . . .

 When looking to see what Lands’ End could offer their customers during the Summer months, Gary decided that Swimwear was the obvious choice.
 They are now considered to be Swimwear Experts and are one of the biggest swimwear suppliers.
 Next year they will also have Active Surf and Scuba gear to add to their name.

 Earlier this year, Lands’ End proudly announced the appointment of their new CEO, former US President for Dolce & Gabbana, Federica Marchionni.
-Federica has lots of experience in fashion and high quality brand and it’s a happy coincidence that she also has a keen interest in sailing.
+Federica has lots of experience in fashion and high-quality brands, and it’s a happy coincidence that she also has a keen interest in sailing.

-So last weekend, we arrived at Lands’ End HQ to a very warm welcome from a few key members of the Lands’ End team.
-The HQ is home to more than 600 members of staff in its rather impressive buildings which rather excitingly for me includes an Outlet Store (yes they will be seeing a lot more of me now).
-On arrival we were treated to a yummy lunch whilst being able to peruse the kids collection and then following lunch the children were all taken into another room where they could play games, watch DVDs, have their faces, hands and arms painted, draw and basically go wild with their new found friends.
+So last weekend, we arrived at Lands’ End HQ with a very warm welcome from a few key members of the Lands’ End team.
+The HQ is home to more than 600 members of staff in its rather impressive buildings, which, rather excitingly for me, includes an Outlet Store (yes, they will be seeing a lot more of me now).
+On arrival, we were treated to a yummy lunch whilst being able to peruse the kid’s collection and then following lunch; the children were all taken into another room where they could play games, watch DVDs, have their faces, hands and arms painted, draw and basically go wild with their new found friends.
 The Beans didn’t even want to know me!

-Lands End’ aren’t afraid of colour which was like music to my ears, I adore colour.
-I like that their style is smart yet relaxed, none of this ‘stuffy style’, their clothes are meant to be lived in and loved.
-Their kids collection also has an educational value to it, I could see all of my Beans wearing their clothing, I was even picking out clothes for friends children knowing their love of nature and the world around us.
-I took this photograph of the girl’s t-shirts and then asked Little Bean to point out any items that she liked, she chose the same two t-shirts.
+Lands’ End isn’t afraid of colour, which was like music to my ears; I adore colour.
+I like that their style is smart yet relaxed, none of this ‘stuffy style’; their clothes are meant to be lived in and loved.
+Their kid’s collection also has an educational value to it, I could see all of my Beans wearing their clothing; I was even picking out clothes for friends’ children, knowing their love of nature and the world around us.
+I took this photograph of the girl’s t-shirts and then asked Little Bean to point out any items that she liked; she chose the same two t-shirts.

-To finish off our afternoon we were reunited with our children before boarding a coach and travelling the 10 minute journey up the road to Rutland Water for a sail on the Rutland Belle.
-The sun was shining on the water, the bar was free and the air was crisp.
-We were given a guided tour of the resevoir and told how it was formed by Anglian Water in 1975 by damming the Gwash Valley near Empingham.
-It flood 6/7 square kilometers of the Gwash Valley and was later opened in 1976.
+To finish off our afternoon, we were reunited with our children before boarding a coach and travelling the 10-minute journey up the road to Rutland Water for a sail on the Rutland Belle.
+The sun shone on the water, the bar was free, and the air was crisp.
+We were given a guided tour of the reservoir and told how it was formed by Anglian Water in 1975 by damming the Gwash Valley near Empingham.
+It flooded 6/7 square kilometres of the Gwash Valley and was later opened in 1976.

-The Beans excitedly watched the small boats of the sailing school moving in lines around the water and took it in turns to sit in the Captains chair.
-It was such a relaxing way to finish off a day of fun, to get a glimpse of the activity which would spark such a successful business.
+The Beans excitedly watched the small boats of the sailing school moving in lines around the water and took it in turns to sit in the Captain’s chair.
+It was such a relaxing way to finish off a day of fun and to get a glimpse of the activity which would spark such a successful business.

-We didn’t return home empty-handed, Beanie Boy received a lovely Squall Jacket which will keep him warm and dry this winter.
-They use premium ‘bulk-free’ insulation encased in a ultra-durable waterproof nylon shell.
-They feature the ‘Grow-a-long’ sleeves which mean the coat will last for more than one year, the snowguard sleeve cuffs and EZ-Zip tabs for gloved fingers to handle with ease.
-I shall be sure to share our thoughts on that one with you soon.
+We didn’t return home empty-handed; Beanie Boy received a lovely Squall Jacket to keep him warm and dry this winter.
+They use premium ‘bulk-free’ insulation encased in an ultra-durable waterproof nylon shell.
+They feature the ‘Grow-a-long’ sleeves which means the coat will last for more than one year, the snow guard sleeve cuffs and EZ-Zip tabs for gloved fingers to handle with ease.
+I will share our thoughts on that one with you soon.

-Mummy didn’t miss out either, I received a lovely pair of black leather gloves and a gorgeously soft and snuggly chenille throw.
-It couldn’t have arrived at a better time as I came down with the flu the following day and felt seriously cold and shivery so I wrapped myself up in my blanket and took myself back to bed whilst Jelly Bean had his nap.
+Mummy didn’t miss out either; I received a lovely pair of black leather gloves and a gorgeously soft and snuggly chenille throw.
+It couldn’t have arrived at a better time as I came down with the flu the following day and felt seriously cold and shivery, so I wrapped myself up in my blanket and returned to bed whilst Jelly Bean napped.

 We really couldn’t have asked for a more enjoyable introduction to this amazing brand.